devops-myway/My-DockerFile-Compose-Examples/Dockercommands1/Docker Image Tag.md

 To push or upload a Docker image to Docker Hub or registry, you need to tag it appropriately. you need to prefix your image name with your Docker Hub username or url server login Rename the image to include the URL of our registry server (Login server), which is the Azure Container Registry.
+The docker tag command creates a new version of the same image with a different tag and name.

 ``````sh
 docker push <DOCKER_HUB_USERNAME/IMAGE_NAME[:tag]>